-However, I must say upfront that I only work with one auto service and one collision facility per zip code so I can give them all of my knowledge and experience without having to worry about conflict with another client.
+However, I must say upfront that I only work with one auto body shop per zip code so I can give them all of my knowledge and experience without having to worry about conflict with another client.

 And we are particular about who we work with.